audaciaconsulting/Audacia.Auth/openiddict/README.md

 - [ ] Install the following NuGet packages in your 'identity' project (whichever project acts as the authorization server):
    - `Audacia.Auth.OpenIddict`
    - `Audacia.Auth.OpenIddict.QuartzCleanup` (removes old authorization data)
+   - `Audacia.Auth.OpenIddict.Seeding` (seeds configuration data in the database when running locally)
    - For Entity Framework Core projects:
-      - `Audacia.Auth.OpenIddict.Seeding.EntityFrameworkCore` (seeds configuration data into the database)
       - `OpenIddict.EntityFrameworkCore`
    - For Entity Framework 6.x projects:
-      - `Audacia.Auth.OpenIddict.Seeding.EntityFramework` (seeds configuration data into the database)
       - `Audacia.Auth.OpenIddict.EntityFramework` (this is a thin wrapper around `OpenIddict.EntityFramework` that makes it easier to work with `int` or `Guid` primary keys for OpenIddict entities)
 - [ ] Install the `OpenIddict.EntityFrameworkCore` or `Audacia.Auth.OpenIddict.EntityFramework` package in your Entity Framework project
 - [ ] If you have a separate API project, install the `OpenIddict.AspNetCore` package there